petrpavlik/vapor-saas-backend-template/README.md

 # SAAS Backend Starter Template
-This is an extension of Vapor's starter template to get the backend for your next SAAS off the ground.
+This is an extension of Vapor's [starter template](https://github.com/vapor/template) to get the backend for your next SAAS off the ground.
 Or if you're jsut curious about server-side Swift and Vapor, and would like to see some real code.

 It takes care of the tedious tasks for you, user management, sending emails, error logging...

+//TODO: list of endpoints

 - This repo will be expanded and kept up to date with the latest Swift and Vapor releases, feel free to subscribe for updates.
 - I'm working on a course explaining everything in in a very detailed way.
 Scroll down to learn more.